 Those martyrs were detained, delayed but not cancelled.
 They will not be forgotten.

-Liberté, égalité, fraternité was still far away.
+Liberté, égalité, fraternité was still far away (in France).
 But we’d made a start, sitting in the garden of the gated community, Anarchie au Royaume-Uni.

 © Steve Laker, 2018

 Take time off from work, bunk off of school.
 The Government says we’re damaging our future.
 But unless they act, we don’t have one.
 This is about all of us, and we’re camping out in their garden.

 In an analogy of Brexit I ask, if a dog ever caught up with the car it was chasing, would it know how to drive?
 In my world of political poetry, who’s afraid of Paula Nancy Millstone Jennings anyway?

 It’s Easter, and I see local news anchors handing over gleefully to weather reporters, “Isn’t the weather lovely?”
 No it isn’t.
 It shouldn’t be like this.
 But because it is, thousands will flock to the beaches and leave their plastic human pollution behind.
 I’m also following the Extinction Rebellion movement on London’s streets, and counting the days before the government approves water cannon.
 I’m stuck at home with a typewriter, watching the first clashes of fascism with socialism…